Notice of Privacy Practices

 Request Restrictions

 Request limits on certain disclosures.
-We must honor requests to restrict disclosure to a health plan when services are paid fully out of pocket in full (not typically applicable in workers’ compensation cases).
+We must honor requests to restrict disclosure to a health plan when services are paid out of pocket in full (not typically applicable in workers’ compensation cases).

 Confidential Communications

-Request that we contact you by alternative means or at alternative locations.
+Request contact by alternative means or locations.

 Breach Notification